lasellers/eve-materials-lookup/README.md

 * If I can find a data sheet for the blueprints, could add a dropdown with blueprint names that you would select which would auto-select all the resources.
 * https://docs.google.com/spreadsheets/d/1qY5K7CfyuPZPun9hUf_RnchMNVpKPtMlN0iACmUOemA/edit#gid=0
+* Change the production.csv loader to something that happens after the app starts we we can get a loader spinner.
+As-is, the almost 12mb (147k records) load that happens is a bit ... slow on some devices.
+* Hmm.
+Could re-process it so the resource column had all the resources for a single planet.
+Hmm...

 ## Versions